 As criminal lawyers in Charleston, South Carolina, we deal with both criminal defense and auto accident cases that involve texting while driving.
 Texting while driving is very dangerous because text messaging takes the driver’s visual, manual, and cognitive attention away from the task of operating their vehicles.

 What are the Texting and Driving Laws in South Carolina?

 It is illegal to (1) compose, (2) send, or (3) read a text-based communication in South Carolina.
 A text-based communication can be a text message, an SMS message, an instant message, or email.
 It doesn’t just have to be a phone either for the text or email to be illegal.
-If you are using a laptop, PDA, or other type of wireless electronic device, you are likely breaking the law.
+If you are using a laptop, PDA, or another type of wireless electronic device, you are likely breaking the law.

 Some Frightening Facts & Statistics About Texting & Driving